 (ii) Such searches of the in-process files will be given priority to the extent permitted by the demands of normal work flow of the affected sections of the Copyright Office.

-(4) Access will be afforded as follows to pending applications for registration, the deposit material accompanying them, and pending documents for recordation that were submitted within the twelve month period immediately preceding the request for access:
+(i) Access will be afforded as follows to pending applications for registration, the deposit material accompanying them, and pending documents for recordation:

 (A) In the case of applications for registration and deposits accompanying them, upon the request of the copyright claimant or his/her authorized representative, and

 (B) In the case of documents, upon the request of at least one of the persons who executed the document or by an authorized representative of that person.

-These requests should be made to the Copyright Information Section, and the review of the materials will be permitted there.
+(ii) These requests should be made to the Records Research and Certification Section, and the review of the materials will be permitted there.
 No charge will be made for reviewing these materials; the appropriate search fee identified in §201.3(c) or §201.3(d) will be assessed, and the appropriate copying fee identified in §201.3(c) or §201.3(d) will be assessed if the claimant wants and is entitled to a copy of the material.

 (5) In exceptional circumstances, the Register of Copyrights may allow inspection of pending applications and open correspondence files by someone other than the copyright claimant, upon submission of a written request which is deemed by the Register to show good cause for such access and establishes that the person making the request is one properly and directly concerned.
-The written request should be mailed to the address specified in §201.1(c)(5).
+The written request should be mailed to the address specified in §201.1(c).

 (6) Direct public access will not be permitted to any financial or accounting records, including records maintained on Deposit Accounts.